-Saber Tooth Tiger is a prehistoric predator which got extinct at the end of the Ice Age about 10,000 years ago.
-This means that it is not alive today and you can not see it.
+The Saber-Toothed Cat, also known as a Saber Tooth Tiger, is a prehistoric predator belonging to the subfamily Machairodontinae, went extinct at the end of the Ice Age about 10,000 years ago.
+This means that it is not alive today, and you cannot see it.
 You may have heard about it because it is very popular due to its unique and amazing appearance.
-You might wonder What does a Saber Tooth Tiger Look Like as it is popular, has an attractive name (saber tooth tiger) and is definitely something amazing in appearance.
-Here at Kidz Feed we have gathered a lot of information, pictures and video to give you a complete overview about saber tooth tiger appearance.
+You might wonder what a Saber-Toothed Cat looks like, as it is popular, has an attractive name (saber tooth tiger), and has an amazing appearance.
+Here at Kidz Feed, we have gathered a lot of information, pictures, and videos to give you a complete overview of What does a Saber Tooth Tiger Look Like.

 What does a Saber Tooth Tiger Look Like

-- The mass of different Saber Tooth Tiger species ranged from 55 kg to 400 kg.
+- The mass of different Saber-Toothed Cat species ranged from 55 kg to 400 kg.

 - The length of the body was around 5.7 feet (175 cm).